OpShin/plutus-bench/README.md

-Each subdirectoy contains one folder `impl` with subdirectories for each Smart Contract language that implemented the given specification, along with a bash script called `build.sh` that prints to stdout the content of a `script.cbor` file that contains the Smart Contract.
+Each subdirectoy contains one folder `impl` with subdirectories for each Smart Contract language that implemented the given specification, along with a bash script called `build.sh` that prints to stdout the content of a JSON description of the Smart Contract (compatible with the  `cardano-cli`, often denoted `x.plutus`).
-The script may write to `.tmp` within each directory.

 ## Running